Quasi-static crack front deformations in cohesive materials: Stability analysis

 In contrast with the perfectly brittle case of Eq.~\eqref{eq:Stability_Brittle_CriticalWavelength} where $\lambda_\mathrm{c}$ only depends on the structural length scale $\mathcal{L}$, it is also influenced here by the process zone size $\omega_0$.
 We further observe in Fig.~\ref{fig:FrontStability_Cohesive}d that $\lambda_\mathrm{c}$ is smaller than its LEFM value, as $\hat{\mathcal{A}}(\kw_0)/\omega_0 < \abs{k}/2$.
 As such, the introduction of a finite-size region of dissipation can be associated with a \emph{loss of stiffness} of the crack front.
 This stiffness loss gets stronger as the wavelength $\lambda$ approaches the process zone size $\omega_0$ (see Fig.~\ref{fig:FrontStability_Cohesive}d and Fig.~\ref{fig:AsymptoticBehavior_LinearDistance} in \ref{app:Asymptotic_Weakenings}). \end{itemize} The different regimes and the associated stability diagram are summarized in Fig.~\ref{fig:FrontStability_Cohesive}b-c.
 As can be seen from the conditions of Eqs.~\eqref{eq:Stability_Cohesive_CriticalLengthScale} and \eqref{eq:Stability_Cohesive_CriticalWavelength}, the stability of a perturbed crack strongly depends on the evolution of $\hat{\mathcal{A}}$ and its asymptotic behavior as $\kw_0 \rightarrow +\infty$.
 It naturally relates to the spatial distributions of cohesive stress behind the crack front, and so to the function $\fw$.
 The influence of the precise shape of the cohesive law is discussed in \ref{app:NatureWeakening_Stability}.\\

-We conclude this section with some implications of our results on the stability of perturbed cracks in a \emph{dynamic} setting.
+We conclude this section with some potential implications of our results on the stability of perturbed cracks in a \emph{dynamic} setting.
 We showed that the stability of a perturbed crack front of fixed wavelength $\lambda$ embedded in a destabilizing structure ($\epsilon>0$) is controlled by the size $\omega_0$ of the process zone.
 A crack in such a configuration could be stable when embedded in a rather brittle material (small $\omega_0/\lambda$) and unstable for a more ductile one (large $\omega_0/\lambda$). \cite{rice_mechanics_1980} showed that the process zone size $\omega_0$ \emph{contracts} as the crack accelerates.
 One may then imagine situations where a crack oscillates between a \emph{stable} configuration and an \emph{unstable} one: in a first stage, the arrested crack becomes unstable because of some large wavelength perturbations (Regime III).
 The subsequent decrease in process zone size during the instability could stabilize the system (Regime III to Regime II).
 As the crack decelerates, the process zone gets larger, and the crack becomes unstable again (Regime II to Regime III).
-Note that this Lorentz contraction of the process zone with crack velocity may also interact with the dynamic stiffening of the crack front observed by \cite{morrissey_perturbative_2000}.
+The Lorentz contraction of the process zone with crack velocity may also interact with the dynamic stiffening of the crack front and crack front waves observed by \cite{morrissey_perturbative_2000}.
+Further investigations are needed to support these ideas.
+One could build on the spectral method of \cite{geubelle_spectral_1995} to perform efficient numerical simulations of front stability during quasi-static - to - dynamic and dynamic - to - quasi-static transients.